 My Early Project Management Career

-At National Computer Systems, as part of the FUNDEX development team in Parsippany, New Jersey, I spent a fruitful year learning about software development and the latest Windows 2.0 tools for project management, as well as how to organize teams to schedule and complete complex tasks, while not knowing much about those tasks.
+The job I had accepted was with National Computer Systems, as part of the FUNDEX development team in Parsippany, New Jersey.
+In this role I spent a fruitful year learning about software development and the latest Windows 2.0 tools for project management, as well as how to organize teams to schedule and complete complex tasks, while not knowing much about those tasks.
 A consultant introduced me to Windows 2.0 and associated PC-based applications at a time when no one was using Windows on a PC.
 People either were using windows-based applications on an Apple Macintosh, as I was at home having upgraded from my Apple II+ in 1985, or were using PC DOS applications, with which I had some experience while working at Incutech.
 While others on the FUNDEX team were given the responsibility of designing and coding the upgrades of a mutual fund processing system for the single customer for this project, Pioneer Funds, I was told to prepare for the quality assurance phase during which we would need to begin tracking the software configuration versions.

 Software Project Manager

-First, I developed a project management plan using a PC DOS-based application estimating project completion around mid-September, simultaneously, with help from a developer, I built both a bug tracking tool linked to a Digital Equipment software configuration system.
+First, I developed a project management plan using a PC DOS-based application.
+I estimated project completion around mid-September.
+Simultaneously, with help from a developer, I built a bug tracking tool linked to a Digital Equipment software configuration system.
 My structured project management-software configuration approach (see figure) involved organizing designers and developers into teams responsible for parts of the deliverables.
-Then I would work closely with the individual who would be project manager, designer and tester for their part (1) to develop a plan for completing their deliverable, (2) to build the keep the system updated with progress information, (3) to test the software when it was delivered from the programmer, (4) file bug fix requests to bring the software up to the requirements originally set in the design, and (5) work with the programmer to complete priority bug fix requests.
-My supervisor was responsible for prioritizing the fixes until he thought the product was ready for system test – which involved testing all parts together at once, and involved a broader test of all functionality of the system and more bug fix requests and prioritization until the software was done to specification.
+Then I would work closely with the individual who would be project manager, designer and tester for their part (1) to develop a plan for completing their deliverables, (2) to build and keep the system updated with progress information, (3) to test the software when it was delivered from the programmer, (4) to file bug fix requests to bring the software up to the requirements originally set in the design, and (5) to work with the programmer to complete priority bug fix requests.
+My supervisor was responsible for prioritizing the fixes until he thought the product was ready for system test – which involved testing all parts together at once, using a broader test of all functionality of the system resulting in more bug fix requests and their prioritization until the software was done to specification.
 Then the software was ready to go to the customer for user-acceptance testing.
 This was all completed as per my original project plan, and then everything fell apart for FUNDEX because the customer had many more requirements, and NCS could not meet these in the required timeframe, so the result, by November was to shut down FUNDEX operations.

 Starting a Project Leader Position